Skip to main content

 tasks.ts # Queries and mutations for the tasks table

-auth.config.ts # Auth configuration (if using Clerk)
+auth.config.ts # Auth configuration (if you've added authentication)

 _generated/ # Auto-generated API types (don't edit)